From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Preliminaries

 The robot and the objects are considered as dynamic systems, and we define the trajectory of a system at time~$t$ for a given initial state~${\bm{x}_0 \in \mathcal{X}_0}$ and a possible input trajectory~${\bm{u}(\cdot)}$ by ${\chi(t;\bm{x}_0;\bm{u}(\cdot))}$.
 Following~\cite[p.~5]{althoff_2019_Effortless}, we formally introduce the reachable set~${\mathcal{R}(t)}$ of a system at time~$t$ for a compact set of possible inputs~$\mathcal{U}$ by

 and denote all states that are reachable during a time interval as~${\mathcal{R}([t_a, t_b]) = \bigcup_{t \in [t_a, t_b]} \mathcal{R}(t)}$.
 We denote the \textit{reachable occupancy} by $\mathcal{C}(t)$.
 For the reachable occupancy computation of the robot $\mathcal{C}_\text{robot}(t)$, we assume a bounded tracking error of the desired trajectory.
 This assumption could be replaced by applying more advanced methods as presented in \cite{stefan2025ControllerSynthesis}.
+To compute the reachable occupancies of dynamic objects $\mathcal{C}_\text{object}(t)$, we assume access to measurements of positions of objects with bounded measurement errors.
+Moreover, we consider velocity and acceleration limits, and further include sensor delay and bounded measurement errors on position and velocity, following the approach in \cite{althoff_2019_Effortless}.

 Following prior work~\cite{althoff_2019_Effortless, liu_2021_OnlineVerification, beckert_2017_multiple_safety}, we define a collision between an object and the robot if their reachable occupancies $\mathcal{C}_{\text{object}}(t)$ and $\mathcal{C}_{\text{robot}}(t)$ intersect, i.e., a collision event is defined as